computerclubkec/microprocessor/programs/8085/README.md

 - [x] [q3](q3.asm): Write a program for 8085 to check if the number in memory 2000H is even or odd.
 If the number is even store 22H in next memory location else store 11H in next memory.
 - [x] [q4](q4.asm): Write an 8085 assembly language program that converts a binary number located at memory address 3000H into a BCD (Binary Coded Decimal) format.
 The BCD result should be stored at memory locations 4000H, 4001H, and 4002H.
 Use subroutines 'CONVERT' and 'STORE' to carry out the conversion and storage operations.
 - [x] [q5](q5.asm): Write a program for 8085 to convert a 3-digit BCD number stored at memory locations 4000H, 4001H, and 4002H into its binary equivalent and store the result at memory location 5000H.(Similar to 2069,Regular)
 - [x] [q6](q6.asm): Load any hex number in register D and E and add these numbers.
-If sum is greater than FFH, display 01H at output port FEH otherwise displaysum at same port.
+If sum is greater than FFH, display 01H at output port FEH otherwise display sum at same port.
 - [x] [q7](q7.asm): Load any hex number in register D and E and subtract these numbers.
 If there is borrow, display 01H at output port FEH, otherwise display 80H at same port.
 - [x] [q8](q8.asm): 16 bytes of data ar stored from address 3000H to 300FH.
 Transfer these blocks of data to destination whose starting address is 2000H.
 - [x] [q9](q9.asm): WAP to move a block of 10 bytes of data stored continuously at starting address 6000H to starting address 6004H.